Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: CTRL with Maximum Likelihood Estimation

 \end{small}

+A detailed derivation for \eqref{def:bellman} is provided in Appendix \ref{app:proof-bellman-eq}.
 This can be viewed as a continuous-time analogue of the Bellman equation.
 It implies that to evaluate the value function $V_{f^*, g^*}(u, \xini, 0)$, it suffices to estimate the marginal distribution $p_{f^*, g^*}(u, x, \Delta)$ and the trajectory distribution $p_{f^*, g^*}(u, x)$ over the interval $[0, \Delta]$.
 To estimate the first term in \eqref{def:bellman}, we construct a confidence set $\mathcal{P}_n$ based on MLE over historical observations, as defined in line~\ref{line:3} of Algorithm~\ref{alg:alg1}, inspired by existing works about MLE for discrete-time RL \citep{agarwal2020flambe, liu2022partially, wang2024more, wang2024model}.
 Specifically, $\mathcal{P}_n$ contains all drift-diffusion pairs $(f, g)$ whose likelihood on the conditional distribution $p_{f,g}(x_i(t_i^{k+1}) \mid u_i, x_i(t_i^k), \Delta_{i,k})$ is sufficiently close to that of the MLE solution.
 The proximity is controlled via a confidence radius parameter $\beta$.

 We note that existing approaches~\citep{treven2024efficient, ouruai2025} typically aim to learn the underlying dynamics $(f^*, g^*)$ by directly estimating the drift term $f^*(x(t))$.
 In the corresponding deterministic setting where the diffusion term is zero, this drift is equivalent to the time derivative $\dot{x}(t)$.
 However, estimating this term from discrete and noisy trajectory data often requires non-trivial procedures like finite-difference approximations, which introduces additional algorithmic complexity and sensitivity to noise.
 In contrast, our approach relies solely on the observed states at discrete measurement times, making the estimation process both simpler and more robust.